Skip to content

 else:

-# if neighbors already learned, get them from the graph
+# If neighbors already learned, get them from the graph

-neighbors = self.learned_skeleton.neighbors(var)
+neighbors = list(self.learned_skeleton.neighbors(var))

 neighbors = [neighbor for neighbor in neighbors if var_left_bool_arr[neighbor]]

-# check if variable is removable
+# Check if variable is removable

 if self.is_removable(var, neighbors):